kolumbuslindh/mlfs-book/notebooks/ch03/README.md

 - **Objective**: Update Feature Groups daily with new weather and air quality data.
 - **Process**:
-  - Download yesterday's weather and air quality data.
+  - Download today's weather and air quality data.
   - Generate new features, including lagged PM2.5 values for the previous three days.
   - Fetch weather forecasts for the next 7–10 days.
   - Update the corresponding Feature Groups in Hopsworks.